Smart-DS/sssmatch/README.md

 ## Use

-genmatch was designed primarily for use on the command line.
-The command-line interface is accessible through `gm.py`.
+sssmatch was designed primarily for use on the command line.
+The command-line interface is accessible through `sssm.py`.
 There are two primary commands:

     - browse
     - match